-The BGCAPP facility is projected to produce approximately 1.2 million gallons of hydrolysate over a three-year period.
-It will require approximately 260 tanker truckloads through the end of munitions processing operations.
+The BGCAPP facility is projected to produce approximately 1.8 million gallons of hydrolysate over a three-year period.
+It will require about 450 tanker truckloads through the end of munitions processing operations.

 How will the shipments be tracked, guarded, and monitored during transit?